Data is being gathered on Tuesday in the New Brunswick after two reported tornadoes.

 Photos and videos of the November 1st events in the Harvey and Sheffield areas were posted to social media.

-Dr. David Sills is the Executive Director of the Northern Tornados Project based at Western University in London, Ontario.
+Dr. David Sills is the Executive Director of the Northern Tornadoes Project based at Western University in London, Ontario.

 “The Northern Tornadoes Project got its start in 2017 and we’ve grown since then to be able to cover every tornado that occurs across Canada.
 So that means we’re going out doing the investigations, doing the assessments and ratings for tornadoes, and then making all of that data public through our website.”